AlexaVillaume/PYPIT/doc/bias.rst

 The code can perform bias subtraction using input bias frames or by analyzing and subtracting off an estimate from the overscan region(s).
-The latter is strongly recommended at the present time and is the default for armlsd.
+The latter is strongly recommended at the present time and is the default for ARMLSD.

 A future implementation will be to combine the two approaches.